 - Educate families about, and initiate the “Family Caregiver Contract”.
 This would provide financial assistance to ease the financial costs of caregiving.
 This program would approach the family caregiver position as a job, and include coverage for days off, vacation coverage and limits and boundaries of the family caregiver’s abilities and requirements.
 This may begin as part of the “spend down” process for Medicaid, as the aging senior “spends down” assets.

-- Expand funds that permit payment of family caregivers, and provide options that will best meet the needs of the individual care recipient and family caregiver.
+- Expand funds that permit payment to pay family caregivers.
+Provide options that will best meet the needs of the individual care recipient and family caregiver, such as health care.

 - Develop Social Security reforms to protect the benefits of the family caregiver who leaves a job to provide care for an aging family member.